julietkilo/CANBabel/README.md

 ## Build instructions
 You will need a current Java JDK and Maven to build **CANBabel**.
 After cloning the repository just type
 	$ mvn clean install
-and maven will fetch all dependencies and build **CANBabel**.
+and maven will fetch all dependencies and build a **CANBabel** jar-file in the /target folder of your workspace.
 You can also just add the repository in your favorite Java IDE as a new _maven project_.

+## Run CANBabel
+In most environments it's simply required to doubleclick the jar-file in a file browser.
+If not try the commandline <code>java -jar CANBabel-1.3.jar</code>

 ## KCD Example